 - If you get a y-DNA test taken on FamilyTreeDNA.com for your line, join projects on this site.
 If you get to this point, I can email you specific projects that might be of interest to you.

 As you can see, the above is all about DNA testing which is but a tool in DNA research.
 The meat of research comes in citing historical documentation, ie census records, bible records, cemetery records, deeds, court records, marriage/divorce records, military records, etc. Secondary research comes in the form of oral history or family lore and makes a good start in your research.
 Don’t delay on this.
 Your elders don’t get younger!!!
 There are many websites that help with researching available historical documents.
-A couple of my top go to cites are FamilySearch.com (the Morman website which is free) and Ancestry.com (though you have to have a membership with them to use this cite).
+A couple of my top go to sites are FamilySearch.com (the Morman website which is free) and Ancestry.com (though you have to have a membership with them to use this cite).
 The good thing about Ancestry is you have access to other sites that are free with Ancestry but would cost money otherwise.
 The one I can think of off the top of my head is Fold3 which is all things military.
 Not every existing historical document is on the internet.
 Sometimes you have to go directly to the county to find out what’s available.
 Start with the website for the county seat of whatever county you’re researching and go to the information for the county clerk.
 Some of these sites have downloaded their archives or give you options to have archives emailed or snail-mailed to you; but if you can travel, there’s nothing like actually going to the areas where your ancestors lived.
 Visit the library, courthouse, church, cemetery, mortuary,…anywhere your ancestor might have been that keeps records.
 The locals can be a GREAT source of information and you have a high likelihood of running into new cousins with more information on the family you’re researching.
 Of course you might have to wait until this Covid Scaredemic is past us for the travel option of research.
 Speaking of cemeteries, add findagrave.com to your list of go to cites.
-I recommend that you join (no fee) and help add memorials to the cite.
+I recommend that you join (no fee) and help add memorials to the site.
 Make sure to take pictures of the tombstones you’re interested in to add to the memorials.
 Also, since I mentioned land and deeds, try out the GLO (general land office) website.
-Texas has it’s own on a different cite and has a GREAT database for pioneers that first came to Texas before it joined the union.
+Texas has it’s own on a different site and has a GREAT database for pioneers that first came to Texas before it joined the union.

 I could go on and on citing great research sites but this is a good start for general research.
-There are many specialty cites for specific things that you’ll find in your research journey.
+There are many specialty sites for specific things that you’ll find in your research journey.